This is a Preprint and has not been peer reviewed. This is version 1 of this Preprint.

 Igneous sheet intrusions are segmented across several orders of magnitude, with segment tip geometry commonly considered indicative of the propagation mechanism (brittle or non-brittle).
 Proposed propagation mechanisms are inferred to represent host rock mechanical properties during initial magma emplacement; typically, these models do not account for segment sets that show a range of tip geometries within the same lithology.
-We present a detailed structural characterization of basaltic sill segments and their associated host rock deformation from the Little Minch Sill Complex, Isle of Skye, UK, and a broader comparison with segment geometries in three additional intrusive suites (Utah, USA; and Mull and Orkney, UK).
-Each separate host lithology shows multiple tip geometries and styles of host rock deformation, from elastic-brittle fracture, to viscous indentation and fluidisation.
-We attribute this range of host rock deformations to evolving conditions that occur at the tips both during sheet growth and arrest.
+We present a detailed structural characterisation of basaltic sill segments and their associated host rock deformation from the Little Minch Sill Complex, Isle of Skye, UK.
+Each separate host lithology shows multiple tip geometries and styles of host rock deformation, from elastic-brittle fracture to viscous indentation and fluidisation.
+We attribute this range of host rock deformations to evolving conditions that occured at the tips both during sheet growth and arrest.

 https://doi.org/10.31223/X5SW28